National Portrait Gallery in London

 It is well worth checking out the event calendar of the National Portrait Gallery.
 The art space is well connected with many of the finest museums in the world and loans and lends works of art be it contemporary art or not.
 It makes it possible for the Portrait Gallery to arrange a temporary exhibition of the greatest Caravaggio paintings right at your doorstep and to offer one of those rare moments when you can actually see many of the painter’s work in one place at the same time.

-If you are no where near Trafalgar square, then you might like the fact that the National Portrait Gallery has three regional outposts at Beningbrough Hall, Bodelwyddan Castle and Montacute House respectively.
+If you are nowhere near London, you might like the fact that the National Portrait Gallery has three regional outposts at Beningbrough Hall, Bodelwyddan Castle and Montacute House respectively.